Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb21/Getting_Started/Getting Started with AMB21.rst

 please run the installation tool in the "Offline_SDK_installation_tool" folder.

-After the installation tool running successfully, you may open Arduino IDE and proceed to :guilabel:`"Tools" -> "Board" -> "Boards Manager…"`.
-Try to find **Realtek Ameba Boards** in the list, click :guilabel:`"Install"`, then the Arduino IDE starts to download required files for AMB21/AMB22.
+After the installation tool running successfully, you may open Arduino IDE and proceed to :guilabel:`Tools -> Board -> Boards Manager…` Try to find **Realtek Ameba Boards** in the list, click :guilabel:`Install` then the Arduino IDE starts to download required files for AMB21/AMB22.

-Finally, we select board in "tools" -> "Board" -> "Ameba ARM (32-bits) Boards" -> "AMB21/AMB22 (RTL8722DM/CSM)"
+Finally, we select board in :guilabel:`tools -> Board -> Ameba ARM (32-bits) Boards -> AMB21/AMB22 (RTL8722DM/CSM)`

 |image08|